Nguyễn Văn Thiệu

 In 1967, a transition to elected government was scheduled; and, after a power struggle within the military, Thiệu ran for the presidency with Kỳ as his running mate—both men had wanted the top job.
 To allow the two to work together, their fellow officers had agreed to have a military body controlled by Kỳ shape policy behind the scenes.
 Leadership tensions became evident, and Thiệu prevailed, sidelining Kỳ supporters from key military and cabinet posts.
 Thiệu then passed legislation to restrict candidacy eligibility for the 1971 election, banning almost all would-be opponents, while the rest withdrew as it was obvious that the poll would be a sham; Thiệu won 100% of the vote and the election was uncontested, while Kỳ retired from politics.

-During his rule, Thiệu was accused of turning a blind eye to and indulging in corruption, and appointing loyalists rather than competent officers to lead ARVN units.
+While Thiệu has been occasionally described as a dictator in press, in literature his regime is described as military-dominated and marked by a complex relation with pluralistic society and evolving towards authoritarianism from constitutional rule as Thiệu consolidated power, but not as a dictatorship.
+The government under Thiệu's presidency, at times, championed liberal ideas and oversaw a vibrant civil society and a lively press.
+The press accused him of turning a blind eye to and indulging in corruption.
 During the 1971 Operation Lam Sơn 719 and the communists' Easter Offensive, the I Corps in the north of the country was under the command of his confidant, Hoàng Xuân Lãm, whose incompetence led to heavy defeats until Thiệu finally replaced him with Ngô Quang Trưởng.
 After the signing of the Paris Peace Accords—which Thiệu opposed—and the US withdrawal, South Vietnam resisted the communists for another two years until the communists' final push for victory, which saw the South openly invaded by the entire North Vietnamese army.
 Thiệu gave contradictory orders to Trưởng to stand and fight or withdraw and consolidate, leading to mass panic and collapse in the south of the country.
 This allowed the communists to generate much momentum and within a month they were close to Saigon, prompting Thiệu to resign and leave the country.
 He eventually settled near Boston, Massachusetts, preferring not to talk to the media.
 He died in 2001.

-Thiệu has been described as dictatorial, similar to Ngô Đình Diệm.